lainiwa/ph-marks/README.rst

 =====================================
-Pornhub bookmarks manager at your CLI
+Pornhub Bookmarks Manager at Your CLI
 =====================================